 Pavement Condition

-El Paso County’s transportation network consists of more than 2,100 centerline miles of public roadway, ranging from major thoroughfares in urban areas to rural gravel roads and neighborhood streets and cul-de-sacs.
+El Paso County’s transportation network consists of more than 2,200 centerline miles of public roadway, ranging from major thoroughfares in urban areas to rural gravel roads and neighborhood streets and cul-de-sacs.

-El Paso County Department of Public Works maintains over 1,100 centerline miles of paved roads, which equates to over 2,300 lane miles.
-225 of the 1,100 centerline miles are chip sealed.
+El Paso County Department of Public Works maintains over 1,170 centerline miles of paved roads, which equates to over 2,385 lane miles.
+223 of the 1,100 centerline miles are chip sealed.
 Centerline miles include both sides of the road, whereas lane miles are the individual lanes (2 or 4 lanes depending on the road).

-The Pavement Condition Index (PCI) provides a numerical rating for the condition of road segments within the road network, where 0 is the worst possible condition (impassible), and 100 is the best (perfect condition).
+The Pavement Condition Index (PCI) provides a numerical rating for the condition of road segments within the road network, where 0 is the worst possible condition (impassable), and 100 is the best (perfect condition).

 The PCI tells public works officials the current condition of a road and the anticipated rate of deterioration of that road over time.
 The PCI values are used in prioritizing, funding, and executing maintenance and rehabilitation programs.